 - Vision problems such as blurring or seeing double.

 Patients who experience side-effects from Botox should contact their doctor right away.

 Experienced Attorneys help you after injury in Baltimore and Washington, D.C.

-Schochor and Staton, P.A. is a leading medical malpractice law firm with a track record of winning difficult, complex cases.
+Schochor, Staton, Goldberg, and Cardea, P.A. is a leading medical malpractice law firm with a track record of winning difficult, complex cases.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.